StollLab/PulseShape/README.md

 ## Example: Working with multiple pulses

-All `time`, `IQ`, other paramters and data are stored withing the `Pulse` object itself so it's easy to work with multiple pulses
+All `time`, `IQ`, other parameters and data are stored within the `Pulse` object itself so it's easy to work with multiple pulses

 ```python
 import numpy as np